30 overdose deaths in Madison County as of July

 “Getting into rehab, the most stressful part is you’re calling rehabs and they might not accept your insurance,” Troub said.

-“It helps that I know what places do what, so after just having a short conversation with them, I can pretty much zero down where they need to go.”
+“It helps that I know what places do what, so after just having a short conversation with them, I can pretty much narrow down where they need to go.”

 Madison County also has an abundance of drug abuse awareness groups, including Walk for Hope, a non-profit run by Troub.